hydrosquall/SpheroTeam/readme.md

 ```

 See [notebooks](./notebooks) files to see the steps that led to the development
-of the SpheroTeam library, as well as an example application in notebook 9.
+of the SpheroTeam library, as well as example usage of most of the important APIs in notebook 10.

 ### Requirements